 - Press the quick entry keyboard shortcut as you have set it in the preferences.
 By default, it's Control-Option-Space.
 The quick entry window appears. - Type in the quick entry window as if you were typing in the OmniFocus inbox.
-Create as many items as you want, with as much hierarchy as you want (you'll need to press Control-Return to create more than one item, as Return dismisses the window you can change this in the General preferences).
-You can assign projects, contexts, dates, notes, and so on for each item. - When you're done, click the Save button or press Command-S. The items are whisked off to your inbox and you can keep on doing whatever you were doing.
-If you don't want to put the items in your inbox yet, press the quick entry shortcut again; the items will still be there the next time you open the quick entry window.
+Create as many items as you want, with as much hierarchy as you want (you'll need to press Control-Return to create more than one item, as Return dismisses the window - you can change this in the General preferences).
+You can assign projects, contexts, dates, notes, and so on for each item; click the button with the gear icon to choose which columns are visible. - When you're done, click the Save button or press Command-S. The items are whisked off to your database and you can keep on doing whatever you were doing.
+If you don't want to put the items in your database yet, press the quick entry shortcut again; the items will still be there the next time you open the quick entry window.
 If you want to get rid of the items entirely, click the Cancel button or press Command-Period.